stanleyvictor880-byte/victor-website/README.md

 ---

 ## 📈 Highlights & Wins
-- Launched X product features that increased [metric] by Y%
+- Launched X product features that increased [metric] by 80%
 - Contributed to open source projects with N+ merged PRs
 - Published technical articles that reached [audience/reads]
 - Experience at: [Company A], [Company B] (optional)